Can I claim for an injury if there's no record in the accident book?

-What is the law regarding accident books?
+What does the law say about accident books?

-- The date, time and place of the incident
+- The date, time, and place of the incident

 - Personal details of those involved